COAST Officers and Board of Directors

 Brian Fahnestock, Business Executive; MTD and CEC Board member

-Brian is the newest member of the COAST Advisory Board.
-A vice president with a local software company, he also sits on the boards of MTD and CEC.
+Brian is vice president with a local software company, he also sits on the boards of MTD and CEC.
 A few years ago, Brian moved from his suburban home in Goleta to Cota Street in downtown Santa Barbara.
 Next time you are downtown, you might just run into Brian.

 Rebecca Waid, Project Director/Administrator